Probabilistic Autoencoder: Related Work

-Other approaches that can be interpreted as regularized normalizing flows and that address cases where the data is confined to a lower dimensional manifold include $\mathcal{M}_{(e)}$-flows~\citep{Brehmer2020} and relaxed injective probability flows~\citep{Kumar2020}.
-Instead of separating the tasks of compression and density estimation of the manifold, these models regularize the flow itself.
+Other non-ELBO approaches that address density estimation for data that is confined to a lower dimensional manifold include $\mathcal{M}_{(e)}$-flows~\citep{Brehmer2020} and relaxed injective probability flows~\citep{Kumar2020}.
+Instead of separating the tasks of compression and density estimation in the lower dimensional manifold, these models regularize a flow itself.
+The authors of $\mathcal{M}_{(e)}$-flows compare their model with the PAE and find that the PAE reaches the same low reconstruction error and a higher accuracy in anomaly detection.
+The recently introduced regularized autoencoder is another deterministic VAE alternative based on an autoencoder, that produces comparable or even better sample quality than VAEs~\citep{Gosh2020}.

-Out-of-distribution detection with generative models has recently attracted a lot of attention, triggered by the finding that state-of-the art generative models such as VAE, GLOW and MAF fail in this task on a number of standard datasets~\citep{Nalisnick2019}. \citep{Nalisnick2019} proposed a fix that uses likelihood ratios as an OoD metric instead of the likelihood itself.
-While achieving good OoD accuracy, their method requires fine-tuning a noise parameter, which in turn requires some kind of correctly labeled in- and out-of-distribution data sets.
-We demonstrate in our experiments (Section~\ref{sec:down}) that the PAE density estimate achieves high OoD accuracy without fine-tuning or requiring a labeled outlier training set.
+Downstream tasks: Out-of-distribution detection with generative models has recently attracted a lot of attention, triggered by the finding that state-of-the art generative models such as VAE, GLOW~\citep{glow} and MAF~\citep{MAF} fail in this task on a number of standard data sets~\citep{Nalisnick2019}.
+Our finding that dimensionality reduction combined with latent space density estimation results in reliable anomaly detection is in line with other works: e.g. \cite{AbatiPCC19} use a single stage training with a free parameter that controls the relative contribution of reconstruction error and NF latent space density and requires tuning of the free parameter.
+They apply it to OoD, but not to other PAE tasks such as generating samples, denoising and inpainting.
+Other proposed solutions include the use likelihood ratios as an OoD metric instead of the likelihood itself~\citep{Gosh2020}.
+More recently, a reliable OoD detection was reported with density-of-states, a method which leverages another density estimator on top of the density estimation~\citep{DensityofStates}.

-There is a long list of works that have addressed the problem of image inputation and denoising with generative models, ~\citep[]{RezendeMW14, MIWAE, Mattei2018, DongLHT15, JinMcCann2016, RIMPutzky, DeepImagePrior, AmbientGAN}.
-Most of them, however, do not address the crucial task of uncertainty estimation.
-A single point estimate is useless in many applications if its precision cannot be quantified.
-Our approach has two further advantages that many other methods do not share: 1) It only requires a single training of the generative model and can be applied to different corruption types without retraining.
-2) It uses a robust Bayesian framework that comes with well established theoretical guarantees and well known behavior in reconstruction and uncertainty estimation, while it limits the use of the generative model to the task of dimensionality reduction, where its performance can be easily tested and verified.